KeyValueSoftwareSystems/X-Chat/README.md

 ## Siren Platform Integration

-The backend heavily utilizes the **Siren** platform to orchestrate complex workflows:
+The backend is powered by the **Siren AI Agent Toolkit**, which is used to orchestrate complex, multi-step workflows and perform actions like sending notifications:

-- **Chat Behavior**: The Siren Chat Node is used to initiate and manage the conversational flow.
-It defines how the bot interacts with users and when to escalate to a human agent.
+- **Chat Behavior**: The Siren Chat Node manages the conversation with the user.
+When it determines that human intervention is required, it triggers a workflow using the AI Agent Toolkit.It defines how the bot interacts with users and when to escalate to a human agent.
-- **Slack Notifications**: When a user's query requires human intervention, a Siren workflow is triggered.
-This workflow sends a detailed notification to a designated Slack channel, allowing the support team to see the user's query and respond.
+- **Slack Notifications**: The chat workflow sends a detailed notification to a designated Slack channel, allowing the support team to see the user's query and respond.
 - **Email Notifications**: Siren is also used to send transactional emails.
 For example, when a support ticket is resolved, a webhook from Siren notifies the backend, which in turn sends an automated email to the user to inform them of the resolution.

 ## Architecture